Le Moyne Dolphins men's basketball: Steve Evans era (2000–2015)

 The Dolphins lost three seniors to graduation in 2005.
 Seniors Sid Pond and Corey Smith, juniors Matt Cooper and Phil Schoff and sophomores Jason Holmes, Dan Cromwell and Matt Vassil returned.
 Sophomore Trent Morgan transferred to Kent State.
 Damani Corbin, a 6'1" freshman point guard from Brooklyn who played at Frederick Douglass Academy was new to the team.
 Senior Dan Wright, a 5'11" guard who played at Bishop Ludden High School in Syracuse, made the team as a walk-on.
 Also new to the team were freshmen Stefan Horbanczuk, a 6'3" guard from Vestal High School, Matt Lostumbo, a 5'10" guard from Fairport High School and Luke Postorino, a 5'10" guard from Bridgton Academy.
 Assistant coach Todd Montana left the staff to become the head coach at Green Mountain.
 Gallagher Driscoll, who had been an assistant on Le Moyne's 1996 and 1997 NCAA tournament teams, returned to the sidelines as an assistant coach.
 Pond was named team captain.

-Le Moyne athletics lanched its new website, www.lemoynedolphins.com, in fall 2005.
+Le Moyne athletics launched its new website, www.lemoynedolphins.com, in fall 2005.
 The site was built on a platform that allows faster and more efficient updating than had been possible in the past.
 Le Moyne sports information director Mike Donlin said that, when games end, scores would be posted to the website immediately, and, since it is linked to other schools, the data would appear on their websites as well.
 The website eliminated the need for visiting teams to wait for a fax with game statistics.

 The Dolphins broke their program record for biggest margin of victory with a 107–37 home win over Todd Montana's Green Mountain Eagles in the semifinals of the Le Moyne College Holiday Tournament on December 29, 2005.
 Dan Cromwell led the Dolphins with 18 points and 14 rebounds.
 Matt Cooper also had a double-double with 16 points and 11 rebounds.
 Luke Postorino recorded seven points, 12 assists, six rebounds and a steal for Le Moyne.
 Three other Dolphins scored in double figures, including Sid Pond who had 11 points in only eight minutes.
 This was Le Moyne's second straight game with over 100 points scored, the first time the team had done that since February 1993.
 Le Moyne's record for biggest margin of victory had stood since their 86–20 win at Geneseo State on February 11, 1949.

 The following evening, Jason Holmes found tournament most valuable player Corey Smith with a pass for a corner three that sealed the Dolphins' 72–65 win over Baruch in the final.
 Smith finished with 14 points on 4-for-8 shooting from three-point range, six rebounds, four assists and a steal.
 Sid Pond and Jason Holmes were also named to the all-tournament team.
 Pond had 16 points, seven rebounds, two assists, two steals and a block.
 Holmes added 15 points and four assists.
 The win was the third straight for the Dolphins, evening their record at 5–5.